-16Pre-test scores are missing after 2008, as well as for math in 2006 and reading in 2008.
+15Pre-test scores are missing after 2008, as well as for math in 2006 and reading in 2008.
 Third graders with missing pre-test scores are excluded.
 When students re-take the tests, I use only the score from the first administration.

-$^{^{17}}$ I use a less restrictive threshold for a valid assignment than in past work (e.g., Clotfelter, Ladd and Vigdor, 2006; Rothstein, 2010).
+16I use a less restrictive threshold for a valid assignment than in past work (e.g., Clotfelter et al., 2006; Rothstein, 2010).
 Insofar as I fail to identify non-teacher proctors, this will attenuate the within-teacher autocorrelation of \bar{A}{jt} .
 This autocorrelation is larger in my sample than in CFR-I's.
-See Figure A1 in the online Appendix.
+See Figure A1 in the Appendix.